nullobject/joshbassett/source/2018/bulb/index.html.md

 Much like in electrical circuits, signals are an ordered time-varying source of values.
 There are three different kinds of values that can be emitted by a
-signal: data (of any type), an error, or a "complete" event.
+signal: data (of any type), an error, or a 'complete' event.
 Signals can be created, merged, and changed using *combinator* functions.

 When you want to observe a signal for changes, you must *subscribe* to it.
 Once